 1. How do you feel after taking a small break?

-While it’s probably not realistic for you to spontaneously take a month off from work, it may be possible for you to dial back your responsibilities on a temporary basis.
+While it’s probably not realistic for you to spontaneously take a month off from work (though I have had clients negotiate this!), it may be possible for you to dial back your responsibilities on a temporary basis.

 If you work for yourself, consider going into maintenance mode and just doing the things you have to do to keep the ship afloat.